oconnor663/jacko.io/posts/async_futures.md

 ```

 That compiles and runs just fine, and it looks like perfectly ordinary Rust
 code.
-But what would the same change look like in our `Foo` future?
+But what would the same change look like on our `Foo` future?

 ```rust
 LINK: Playground playground://async_playground/compiler_errors/foo_ref.rs